-- I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited residency program in obstetrics and gynecology.
-(Core)
+I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core)

-I.B.1.a).(1) The program must function as an integral part of an ACGME-accredited residency program in obstetrics and gynecology.
-(Core) I.B.1.a).(2) The fellowship program and residency program must complement and enrich one another.
-(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
-(DIO).
-(Core) The program must monitor the clinical learning and working environment at all participating sites.
-(Core)
+I.B.1.a) When orthopaedic residents and fellows are being educated at the same participating site, the residency director and fellowship director must jointly prepare and utilize a written agreement specifying the educational relationship between the residency and fellowship programs, the roles of the residency and fellowship directors in determining the educational program of residents and fellows, the roles of the residents and fellows in patient care, and how clinical and educational resources will be shared equitably.
+I.B.1.a).(1) Both program directors should together closely monitor the relationship between residency and fellowship education.
+(Detail) ent: A best practice is to keep the agreement on file and review it when there is a change in either residency or fellowship director.
+I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) I.B.2.a) I.B.2.a).(1) assignment.
+(Core) assignment. ^(Core) The PLA must: I.B.2.a).(1) assignment. ^(Core) The PLA must: be renewed at least every 10 years; and, ^(Core) be approved by the designated institutional official